ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-localization.markdown

 <a name='sfmpipeline'></a>

-## Localization
+## Localization: Why do we need a map?

 Navigation in urban environments requires clever solutions because sensors like GPS can't provide centimeter-level accuracy.
 Precise localization requires fusing signals from sensors like GPS, IMU, wheel odometry, and LIDAR data in concert with pre-built maps [1].
+One can consider a map to be a "database" or "index" of points and features, and a query to the closest match in database provides your current pose.

 In order for an autonomous robot to stay in a specific lane, it needs to know where the lane is.
 For an autonomous robot to stay in a lane, the localization requirements are in the order of decimeters [1].

-I'll review some methods from 2007-2018.
+I'll review some methods from 2007-2019.

-## Building a Map
+## How does one build a map?

 The dominant method is to learn a detailed map of the environment, and then to use a vehicle’s LIDAR sensor to localize relative to this map [1].
 In [1], a "map" was a 2-D overhead view of the road surface, taken in the infrared spectrum with 5-cm resolution.
 This 2-D grid assigns to each x-y location in the environment an infrared reflectivity value.
 Thus, their ground map is a orthographic infrared photograph of the ground.
 To acquire such a map, multiple laser range finders are mounted on a vehicle, pointing downwards at the road surface.
 Obtain range + infrared reflectivity.
 GraphSLAM is employed to map roads.